darkreactions/ESCALATE/escalate/README.md

 ### Initial Instantiation of ESCALATE

-This model can be instantiated into a local PostgreSQL server or into a Docker container.
+This model can be locally instantiated into a Docker container.

-In addition to the environments in which this model can reside (e.g. local server or Docker), it can be created (restored) from a pg_dump backup.

 The following instructions will assist in setting up a Docker container and instantiating ESCALATE locally for the first time.